jmf-mordis/asynckafka/README.rst

 .. image:: https://github.com/jmf-mordis/asynckafka/raw/master/docs/benchmark/graphs/consumer.png
    :width: 800

-The benchmark used for asynckafka is in benchmark directory while the benchmark used for aiokafka is in its own repository, also in the benchmark folder.
+The asynckafka benchmark can be found in the benchmark directory while the benchmark used for aiokafka can be found in its own repository.